A cluttered bedroom is such an energy leak.

 9. Use A Storage Bench At The Foot Of The Bed

-It also gives you a place to actually put on shoes without balancing on one foot.
-And the same storage bench works perfectly in a guest bedroom too, keeping spare blankets and pillows close without filling up the closet.
+And that same storage bench works great in a guest bedroom too, as it keep spare blankets and pillows close without filling up the closet.

 Shop This Setup